101 Best Things to Do on Oʻahu, Hawaiʻi

 53. Hawaiʻi Loa Ridge Trail

-Of the two, the Hawaiʻi Loa Ridge Trail is slightly more difficult, but they are both very similarly constructed, neighboring state trails near Waikīkī, which is why I think I’d be splitting hairs to say which one is better.
+All this to say, the Hawaiʻi Loa Ridge Trail is slightly more difficult than Wiliwilinui, but they are both very similarly constructed, neighboring state trails near Waikīkī, which is why I think I’d be splitting hairs to say which of the two is better.

 Read My Separate Post: Hawaiʻi Loa Ridge Trail